wayneweicheng/de_elt_datalake_iceberg/PRD.md

 - Gauge: Show current temperature compared to historical averages
 - Scatter Plot: Analyze the relationship between temperature and precipitation

-Example SQL query for creating a custom visualization in BigQuery:
+Example Athena query for creating a custom visualization in QuickSight:

 ```sql
 -- Query for temperature anomaly visualization